Fix Twitch Stream Lagging With 8 Proven Solutions (2026)

 Connect an Ethernet cable from your router to your device.
 On Windows: Go to Settings > Network & Internet > Ethernet.
 On Mac: Go to System Preferences > Network and select Ethernet.
 Disable Wi-Fi temporarily to force traffic through the wired connection.

-When we compared connection stability over a full day, wired connections stayed consistently low-latency.
-Wi-Fi was higher and spikier, with frequent jumps during peak usage that caused noticeable stream interruptions and buffering.
+Compared over a full day, wired connections stay consistently low-latency.
+Wi-Fi runs higher and spikier, with frequent jumps during peak usage that cause noticeable stream interruptions and buffering.

 #Update Your Graphics Drivers